Prep Wrestling: District Wrestling Tracker

 152 — Josh Glendening (New London) wins via fall (2:31) over Eli Green (I-35)

-- Glendening (New London) to the finals against Cael Baker (Pekin).
+- Glendening (New London) wins via fall (1:07) in the finals against Cael Baker (Pekin).

 170 — Boden Pickle (New London) wins via fall (0:18) over Tanner Dierking (Southeast Warren)

-- Pickle (New London) to the finals against Cade Molyneaux (Sigourney-Keota).
+- Pickle (New London) loses via dec.
+(7-4) in the finals Cade Molyneaux (Sigourney-Keota).

+- Pickle to STATE after already having defeated Tanner Dierking (Southeast Warren)

 195 — Currey Jacobs (New London) wins via fall (2:19) Miles Mintle (Lynville-Sully)

-- Jacobs (New London) to the finals against Cade Striegle (Sigourney-Keota)
+- Jacobs (New London) wins via fall (3:32) in the finals against Cade Striegle (Sigourney-Keota)

 220 — Carter Allen (New London) loses via fall (5:06) to Sam Vonnahme (I-35)